Mega-Fi/megafi-docs/landing/docs/dex/lp-nfts.md

 # LP NFTs

 Liquidity positions on MegaFi are represented as non-fungible tokens (NFTs).
-Each LP NFT tracks your liquidity, zone boundaries, and accumulated fees in a specific MegaPool.
+Each LP NFT tracks your liquidity, tick boundaries, and accumulated fees in a specific Pool.

 ## At a Glance